An Informal Letter to Potential Applicants to the Ph.D. in Urban & Regional Planning at the University

 political, technical, and economic factors.
 The emphasis is on theory, analysis

 and action.
-Here are links to the research interests of our current doctoral students, a profile of selected current students and recent graduates.
+Here are links to the research interests of our current doctoral students and recent graduates.

 Should I apply for the Ph.D. or the MUP?